 Jason was also the Executive Producer for the DVD ‘Something to Stand for – Putting an End to Animal Testing.’
 Featuring MTV’s John Norris.

 You can always find Jason armed with videos, leaflets, books and other educational materials that help to show people how they can fight cruelty to animals.
-Jason is currently the Director of the Institute for Critical Animal Studies (ICAS).
+Jason is currently the Online Engagement Coordinator for The Pachamama Alliance .

 Short list of interviews with Jason: